ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Use of Date for Anti-Replay

-Clients SHOULD include a `Date` header field in encapsulated requests, unless the Oblivious Gateway Resource does not use `Date` for anti-replay purposes.
+Clients SHOULD include a `Date` header field in encapsulated requests, unless the oblivious gateway resource does not use `Date` for anti-replay purposes.

 Though HTTP requests often do not include a `Date` header field, the value of this field might be used by a server to limit the amount of requests it needs to track if it needs to prevent replay attacks.

-An Oblivious Gateway Resource can maintain state for requests for a small window of time over which it wishes to accept requests.
-The Oblivious Gateway Resource can store all requests it processes within this window.
+An oblivious gateway resource can maintain state for requests for a small window of time over which it wishes to accept requests.
+The oblivious gateway resource can store all requests it processes within this window.
 Storing just the `enc` field of a request, which should be unique to each request, is sufficient.
-The Oblivious Gateway Resource then rejects requests if the request is the same as one that was previously answered within that time window, or if the `Date` header field from the decrypted request is outside of the current time window.
+The oblivious gateway resource then rejects requests if the request is the same as one that was previously answered within that time window, or if the `Date` header field from the decrypted request is outside of the current time window.

-Oblivious Gateway Resources might need to allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in clocks.
+Oblivious gateway resources might need to allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in clocks.
 Insufficient tolerance of time differences could result in valid requests being unnecessarily rejected.

-Oblivious Gateway Resources MUST NOT treat the time window as secret information.
+Oblivious gateway resources MUST NOT treat the time window as secret information.
 An attacker can actively probe with different values for the `Date` field to determine the time window over which the server will accept responses.

 ### Correcting Clock Differences {#date-fix}

-An Oblivious Gateway Resource can reject requests that contain a `Date` value that is outside of its active window with a 400 series status code.
+An oblivious gateway resource can reject requests that contain a `Date` value that is outside of its active window with a 400 series status code.
 The problem type {{!PROBLEM=I-D.ietf-httpapi-rfc7807bis}} of "https://iana.org/assignments/http-problem-types#date" is defined to allow the